China’s Alcoholic Beverages Market in 2017

 To succeed in China’s alcoholic beverage market, businesses should:1) determine how to feasibly sell in China, 2) localize their brand and product(s) as needed, 3) deploy an effective marketing strategy, 4) find reliable distributors and establish diversified sales channels, and 5) find a professional local partner help navigate common challenges and carry out necessary due diligence and preparation in order to reduce costs and maximize long-term returns.

 The experience of St. George Distillery–a producer of spirits–demonstrates the value of investing in determining feasibility and testing the market.
-Pillitteri Estates Winery’s success in China shows the return firms can enjoy when they accurately assess the market and consumer preferences, properly localize and market their brand and products, and employ the time and due diligence necessary to develop strong relationships with suitable local partners who can help them establish reliable sales channels.
+Pillitteri Estates Winery’s success in China’s alcoholic beverages market shows the return firms can enjoy when they accurately assess the market and consumer preferences, properly localize and market their brand and products, and employ the time and due diligence necessary to develop strong relationships with suitable local partners who can help them establish reliable sales channels.

-China is the largest market for alcoholic beverages in the world.
+China’s alocholic beverages market is the largest in the world.
 Although dominated by domestic companies, consumption of foreign beer, wine, and spirits is growing, driven by rapid urbanization, increasing disposable incomes, and changing lifestyles; the expanding nightlife culture in cities, an increasing number of Chinese consumers purchasing alcohol for themselves instead of gifts to others, and greater willingness to try new varieties of alcohol.

 As of 2016, sales of imported alcoholic beverages were still primarily concentrated in tier-1 and tier-2 cities, according to Euromonitor.
 Additionally, rising income levels and improvements in distribution networks and infrastructure for such beverages has made access to these in lowertier cities easier, driving up demand for imported alcoholic beverages.